 3. Give Generously

 Instead of exchanging gifts at Christmas, our family takes the money we would have spent on each other, and we give it to Jesus in the form of gifts or donations.
+Generosity is a way we can be sharing the gospel with our children.
 My husband and I give the kids a set amount and we discuss how to spend it.
-We’ve had all month to pray, to research, and to learn about various charitable organizations.
+We’ve had all month to pray, to research, and to learn about various charitable organizations and missions.
 I’m always surprised by the stories that grab my kids’ attention and pull at their heartstrings.
 Usually, we end up dividing our gifts among several choices . . . and I make the kids do the math!

 Cancelling Christmas gifts may not be the way you choose to be generous.
 My intent here is not to shine a light on our choice, but to inspire you to consider your approach to gifts in your own family.
 It’s all in how you explain it, how you speak of your intentions.
 The point is the choice to sacrificially give in the name of Jesus.